Ihor-Zaiets/githubAPI/README.md

 but also my thought process behind this.

 As I understood assigment, there is GitHub api.
 My application should use this api to retrieve information from GitHub with given parameters.
 I started from using spring.io to set up a project.
-Added spring web and spring jpa, although there was no word about saving any data into database in assigment, I added spring jpa just because how used to this I am.
-Spring web for web development.
-Spring JPA for saving and reading data to\form database.

 This assignment was for juniors.
 If I pretend to have a higher skills than juniors, I guess I should do something more than just written assigment.
 It was said, that to keep honesty of recruitment process, questions about assigment won't be